crimeraaa/dst-shellbells/README_OR_PERISH.md

 1. Do not use any special characters like dots `.` and hastags `#`.
 2. Use underscores `_` instead of spaces.

 The reason for the above is because later on, your song file is actually inserted into a global table called `mysongs` with the `data.title` value as the key for your song.
+The dots `.` and hastags `#` aren't wrong on their own, but you'll have to call your song with square brackets and specify the string!
 You can index that table to reach your song, assuming it compiled properly.

 For example, later on I can call this song through `c_shellsfromtable(mysongs.thelick)`.